sansumbrella/ProcJam-KerThiossane/friday.md

 Download sample code from [github](https://github.com/sansumbrella/ProcJam-KerThiossane).
 Click on the green "clone or download" box and select "Download ZIP."
 If you are familiar with git, feel free to fork or clone the repository.

+Set up developer console in Chrome.
+Drag the downloaded files into the "sources" drawer.

 ### Conditional design examples in Javascript (5 minutes)
 web/conditional/

 ### Overview of Javascript (45 minutes)
 web/overview/

+Open the overview file in Chrome.
+Open the javascript console.
+Let's read through this file together and try out the concepts as we go.
+You can write code in your javascript console.
+Play around a bit on your own machines.

 ### Teaser of Exquisite Corpse (5 minutes)
 Tomorrow, we will build our own procedural drawings that can fit into the cadavre exquis!